kassett/terraform-aws-cassandra-eks/README.md

 may change.

 ### Versioning
-The versioning convention for this repository is X.XX.X.
+The versioning convention for this repository is X.X.X.